geolessel/react-phoenix/README.md

    javascript helper as a div that should be turned into a React component.
 It will then render the named component in that `div` (or a different element specified by ID via the `target_id` option).

+3. If you are using LiveView, there will be some extra props passed into your component that you can utilize: `handleEvent` and `pushEvent`.

+   - Using `handleEvent`, you can respond to events from the server
+   - Using `pushEvent`, you can push events to the server

+   Full information about these functions are available in the [LiveView documentation](https://hexdocs.pm/phoenix_live_view/0.14.8/js-interop.html#client-hooks)

 ## What about server-side rendering?